MateuszKubuszok/CmderPackage/README.md

     disabled on this system.
 Please see "get-help about_signing" for more details

-run following line in a powershell with admin rights:
+run following line in a PowerShell with admin rights:

     Set-ExecutionPolicy RemoteSigned